Vector4¶

 Description¶

-4-element structure that can be used to represent any quadruplet of numeric values.
+A 4-element structure that can be used to represent 4D coordinates or any other quadruplet of numeric values.

 It uses floating-point coordinates.
 By default, these floating-point values use 32-bit precision, unlike float which is always 64-bit.
 If double precision is needed, compile the engine with the option precision=double